ardatscn/Financial-Analysis-System-with-RAG-and-LLM-Integration/README.md

   NewsAPI – Financial news articles

 # Database
-  PostgreSQL – Financial report data
+  PostgreSQL – Financial data storage (all the used data is stored there)

 # Vector Database
 FAISS Indexes – Semantic search for: